kyscg/kyscg.github.io/_reads/2025books.md

 there is nothing that hasn't been said before about this, so I wont waste my time.
 I loved reading the book, it never felt long, or boring, or difficult, or any of the usual excuses people give for not picking it up.
 The first time I read it, I simply didn't have any historical background to appreciate it, but now I get why Tolstoy wanted to write this book.

 Obviously, he has a very strong anti-Napoleon bias, and that put me off in some sections.
 But can we really blame the Russians for not liking Napoleon?
 His ideas on history are coherent until the epilogue, and then they get into youtube video-essay script territory.
 As far as characters go, Napoleon was my favourite (no surprises there) followed by Prince Andrei.
-Absolutely despised the entire Kuragin clan, and Anna Pavlovna, and Pierre Bezukhov.
+Absolutely despised the entire Kuragin clan and Anna Pavlovna, and Pierre Bezukhov.
 While the Kuragin's and Anna Pavlovna are just despicable people, Pierre is guilty in that he is a comfort-seeking man, the worst of the lot.

 docked a quarter star for all the forced Napoleon hate, Vive l'Empereur!